 If a household needs to be on a priority list in a non-NE CoC region, the priority list manager should make every attempt to work with that region to ensure a successful referral to that region’s priority list.

+If a participant discloses domestic violence (DV) or sexual assault (SA) at any point during the assessment, it should be asked if they want to be directly connected with their local DV/SA provider for shelter and/or services.
+If the participant declines, assessor should give contact information to local DV/SA provider and discuss safety planning tips with participant.

 Priority List Manager Responsibility